Erectile Dysfunction In Young Men

 “I was anxious going into it because of the experiences I had, and with the self-doubt already festering in my mind,’’ he said.

-After seeing a sex therapist earlier this year and using Viagra, Robert can now experience penetrative sex.
+After seeing a sex therapist earlier this year and using medication-based treatments, Robert can now experience penetrative sex.
 But the journey to that point wasn’t without obstacles.
 Robert often relies on what he calls his “toolbox of pleasure” to help curb his anxiety and encourage his blood to flow…into the place he wants.
 We’re sharing his toolbox in case you or someone you know could use these tips.

 Robert’s toolbox of pleasure